desoleary/learning-chef/apache/README.md

 `rpm -q httpd` notice that it is created successfully

+`chkconfig --list httpd | grep 3:on` check if service is turned on

 # apache cookbook
 > This cookbook installs and configures a simple web site using the Apache HTTPD server.